marco-rosti/CFF-dropStats/README.txt

-2021 Aug 11
-Ianto Cannon
+Ianto Cannon, 25 July 2023

-Code from Giovanni Soligo which counts the number of droplets in a 3D binary file such as: dataVOF000001700000 Edited by Ianto Cannon to calculate droplet morphology Each process is assigned a separate timestep, so ntasks in launchDropCount.sh should be less than or equal to the number of timesteps.
+Code from Giovanni Soligo which counts the number of droplets in a 3D binary file such as: dataVOF000001700000.
+Edited by Ianto Cannon to calculate droplet morphology.

-Then run with command 'sbatch launchDropCount.sh'
+Run with command 'sbatch launchDropCount.sh'.

+Okinawa Instiute of Science and Technology, Complex Fluids and Flows unit - Rosti unit